rcsdk/rcsdk/README.md

 ## 🎬 Noir Concept

-50 years old, ready to cross the country in an RV working with my laptop.
-I’m a Creative Director, designer, jazz & black music connoisseur, deep into sophisticated house, 4,000+ projects in the rearview.
-I hack on both Parrot and Kali—total system overhaul, every pixel, every app, everything customized.
-Consistency?
-Non-negotiable.
-Color story and identity always locked.
+I'm a designer, 50 years old, a jazz lover, and a fan of black music and sophisticated house music.
+I'm a cool, hype, and Creative Director with over 4,000 projects delivered over 30 years of Digital Experience.
+With honor, and to the extent of being humble and realistic, I was there, in the sun, paving the way so that many others could join us, the initial very small group of pioneers and believers.
+Long and amazing road, excited by what's to come next.
+I run Kali KDE X11 and am doing a total OS customization, along with a number of apps that I want to test.
+I need to maintain the consistency of the colors and identity.
+So I defined these colors below and the Fira Code font.
+The background is always a dark grey, and the others are pastel colors.
+The entire theme is film noir-inspired, very mature.
+Incredibly sexy...rays of light...parts of female bodies in black and white.. grain...and interface details in dark gold....(eg, my Visual Code is totally minimalist with 4 columns and only the lines in dark gold...super elegant).
+Beware that this set of colors has two that are brighter - we use them only for accents.
+Whisky, paint, art, design, beautiful women, smoke, music, and love, ahh, the love... a toast, to life, to happiness, to being here, now.

 Visual DNA: Film noir.
 Dark, grainy, seductive.
 Rays of light cut across black-and-white curves—details in dark gold, everything else slathered in moody, pastel noir.
-Fira Code everywhere.
-VS Code?
-Minimalist as hell: four columns, dark gold lines, zero clutter, max elegance.
+Fira Code everywhere.  dark gold lines, zero clutter, max elegance.
 Two colors pop for accents only—never more, never less.

 If you know, you know.